-The 10% increase in cash and investments was the net result of \$62M of net cash provided by loan and college savings program operating activities and \$27M of net cash used in debt service and bond financing activities.
+The decrease in FY15 cash and investments is the net result of \$246M of net cash used for debt service and \$91M of net cash provided by loan and college savings program operating activities.
 Education loan notes receivable remained consistent year over year.
-The three-year ratio trend of education loan note receivables to total assets was 77%, 78% and 75% at June 30, 2014, 2013 and 2012, respectively.
-Other assets increased by 5% mostly due to an increase in interest receivable on education loan notes resulting from new loan originations.
+The three-year ratio trend of education loan note receivables to total assets was 84%, 77% and 78% at June 30, 2015, 2014 and 2013, respectively.
+Other assets decreased by 5% mostly due to a decrease in interest receivable as interest deferred while loans are in school is reclassified to education loan notes receivable once loans enter repayment.